top of page

 Poet & Jester by Janet Strayer

 Back home, with increased confidence gained just by making collages, I created an outrageous assemblage (collage with 3D elements) consisting of three canvases (largest one shown below).
-I went all out and used dolls, hand-painted leather boots with bead-decorated soles, and smaller hexagonal and square painted canvases mounted on a larger 36" surface .The triptych sold straight away when shown in a group exhibition.
+I went all out and used dolls, hand-painted leather boots with bead-decorated soles, and smaller hexagonal and square painted canvases mounted on the larger surface .The triptych sold straight away when shown in a group exhibition.

 Actual cowboy Boots decorated and Dolls in this multi-canvas art assemblage sold painted and assembled with several in an inven